Vildravn/LobbyLifeguard/README.md

 The following features are not yet implemented but I am planning to add them:

-* Automatically add a person to the banlist when banned through the player list in-game
+* Automatically add a person to the banlist when booted or blocked through the player list in-game

 ## Credits